bdgroves/natgeo-style-species-maps/README.md

 ## Automation Pipeline

-Maps 5–8 were built automatically using a reusable pipeline.
-Add a species shapefile + photo, append one row to a CSV, and the map builds itself.
+Maps 5–11 were built automatically using a reusable pipeline.
+Add a species shapefile + photo, run one command, and the map builds itself.

 ### How It Works
 ┌─────────────────────────────────────────────────┐